RoboCup-SPL/GameController/README.md

 The format of the packets the GameController broadcasts and receives at port GAMECONTROLLER_PORT is defined in the file RoboCupGameControlData.h.
 It differs from the version used in 2014 in several ways:

+- Inside the messages, teams are now identified by their number rather than their color (e.g. kickOffTeam, dropInTeam).

 - SPLCoachMessage as well as TeamInfo now have a sequence number of 1 byte which is set by the coach.